tokenized/docs/protocol-actions.md

             varbin(medium)
         </td>
         <td>
-            SHA-256 hash of the body of the agreement (full contract in pdf format or the like) or the full terms and conditions of an agreement in the Tokenized Body of Agreement format.
+            SHA-256 hash of the body of the agreement (full contract in pdf format or the like) or the full agreement.
+If BodyOfAgreementType is 2 then this field is empty and the agreement is specified in a C6/C7 action.
 This is specific to the smart contract and relevant Assets.
 Legal and technical information.

+            This field is only valid when the field BodyOfAgreementType equals 1.
         </td>
     </tr>